mozilla/mozdef-event-framework/docs/source/overview.rst

 Purpose
 -------
-It's easiest to describe The MozDef Event Framework as a set of micro-services you can use as to integrate event sources with the [Mozilla Enterprise Defense platfrorm](https://mozdef.readthedocs.io/en/latest/) (MozDef).
+It's easiest to describe The MozDef Event Framework as a set of micro-services you can use to integrate event sources with the `Mozilla Enterprise Defense platfrorm <https://mozdef.readthedocs.io/en/latest/>` (MozDef).

 Provides
 --------